leonskidev/range-ts/README.md

 range("1..3")(arr);
 ```

-As you can see, the native method is not only shorter, but faster too (based on
+As you can see, the native method is not only shorter, but faster too:
-the worst case I got running the benchmark):

 ```
-benchmark native...
+benchmark native ...
-  10000 runs avg: 0.0012ms
+  1000000 runs avg: 0.001322ms
-benchmark range...
+benchmark range ...
-  10000 runs avg: 0.0032ms
+  1000000 runs avg: 0.00161ms
 ```

 If you want to run the benchmark yourself, you can either clone the repo and run